Social network advertising: Types of advertising

-Popular social media sites like Facebook, Twitter, and YouTube offer different ways to advertise brands.
-Facebook gives advertisers options such as promoted posts, sponsored stories, page post ads, Facebook object (like) ads, and external website (standard) ads.
-To advertise on Twitter, there are promoted tweets, trends, and promoted accounts that show up on users' news feeds.
-There are branded channels, promoted videos, and video advertising for advertising on YouTube.
+Facebook, Twitter, and YouTube each offer several formats for advertising brands.
+Facebook options include promoted posts, sponsored stories, page post ads, Facebook object (like) ads, and external website (standard) ads.
+Twitter formats include promoted tweets, promoted trends, and promoted accounts shown in users' news feeds.
+YouTube formats include branded channels, promoted videos, and video advertising.

-In July 2015, during its second quarter earnings call, Facebook revealed that it had achieved $2.9 billion in mobile revenue, amounting to over 76% of its overall quarterly revenue.
-A large portion of this revenue was from app install ads, which developers buy on a cost-per-install basis.
+In July 2015, during its second quarter earnings call, Facebook reported $2.9 billion in mobile revenue, amounting to over 76% of its overall quarterly revenue.
+A large portion of this revenue came from app install ads, which developers buy on a cost-per-install basis.

-Another type of advertising is using a tool called buy buttons.
-Some networks already involve buy buttons or are direct marketers for various products a business wishes to promote on its social media platform.
-Social networks like Facebook and Twitter are already involved in such partnerships.
-These buttons appear in advertisements which appear in the news feeds of social media interfaces and give users the option to purchase an item immediately.
-These account for just under 2% of online sales.
-The buy button can be traced back to a system patented by Amazon in 1997.
+A further format is the buy button.
+Some networks incorporate buy buttons or act as direct marketers for products a business promotes on its social media presence, and Facebook and Twitter have entered such partnerships.
+The buttons appear within advertisements in social media news feeds and give users the option to purchase an item immediately.
+They accounted for just under 2% of online sales.
+The buy button has been traced to a system patented by Amazon in 1997.